 Studies show that using these resources does not in itself reduce the incidence of teenage pregnancies.
 However, feedback from students indicates that these young people will make more considered choices in the future.
 One girl explained that having taken a virtual baby home had not put her off pregnancy but she did now realise that a baby needed two parents and a stable family life.

-For enquiries about the loan of babies or for more information, please contact Jennifer White, Coordinator for Action and Outreach at email@example.com or call 0161 723 5537.
+For enquiries about the loan of babies or for more information, please contact Jennifer White at firstname.lastname@example.org or call 0161 723 5537.

 (taken from Life Choice Ltd)